Mexican National Indicted For Illegal Re-entry After Deportation

-MINNEAPOLIS—Earlier today in federal court, a 26-year-old Mexican national was indicted for entering the United States illegally after previously being deported as an aggravated felon.
-Joel Aguayo-Gomez was specifically charged with one count of illegal re-entry after deportation.
+MINNEAPOLIS—Earlier today in federal court, a 27-year-old Mexican national was indicted for entering the United States illegally after previously being deported as an aggravated felon.
+Hector Rios-Guzman was specifically charged with one count of illegal re-entry after deportation.

-If convicted of the federal charges now levied against him, Aguayo-Gomez will face a potential maximum penalty of 20 years in federal prison, followed by deportation.
-Any sentence would be determined by a federal district judge.
+If convicted of the federal charges now levied against him, Rios-Guzman will face a potential maximum penalty of 20 years in federal prison, followed by deportation.
+Any sentence would be determined by a federal district court judge.

 This case is the result of an investigation by ICE’s Enforcement and Removal Operations.
-It is being prosecuted by Assistant U.S. Attorney David P. Steinkamp.
+It is being prosecuted by Assistant U.S. Attorney Clifford B. Wardlaw.

 An indictment is a determination by a grand jury that there is probable cause to believe that offenses have been committed by a defendant.
 A defendant, of course, is presumed innocent until he or she pleads guilty or is proven guilty at trial.